patb6/gcs-bike-analysis/bike-case-study.md

 - Casual riders - purchase single-ride or full-day passes
 - Members - Use bikes for any length of time
 - Specific data used in this analysis were months of June-September of 2022.
 This period would reflect spring/summer periods and post-COVID lock-down.
-- Along with the data provided several additional fields were calculated and outlined in the data dictionary in the reference section.
+- Along with the data provided several additional fields were calculated.

 ## 3. Methodology